yomi-digital/social-map/README.md

 - Leaflet (for mapping)
 - Tailwind CSS (for styling)
 - Vite (build tool)
+- OpenStreetMap Geocoding
+- Node-geocoder

 ## Important Notes
 - Ensure the ID is unique
-- Coordinates must be precise for correct positioning
 - ZIP code must be in the correct format (5 digits)
-- Maintain consistency in region and province names (use English names)
+- Location names can be in Italian
 - All URLs should include `https://` or `http://`
-- Phone numbers should include international prefix
+- Phone numbers should include international prefix (+39 for Italy)
+- Addresses are automatically converted to coordinates
+- The system uses OpenStreetMap for geocoding (no API key needed)